The First Solar Powered

-During the day – since electric power always flows from the nearest source of generation- the electricity generated at the Babcock Ranch Solar Energy Center and the FPL Babcock Preserve Solar Energy Center flows to the FPL substation located next to our water and wastewater utility, and then to the town.
-Any energy generated by the solar plant that is not meeting demand at Babcock Ranch, continues to flow to the grid to serve other FPL customers.
-When the sun goes down and the solar plant is not generating, the battery storage kicks in to supply uninterrupted power.
+During the day – since electric power always flows from the nearest source of generation- the electricity generated at the FPL Babcock Ranch Solar Energy Center and the FPL Babcock Preserve Solar Energy Center flows to the FPL substation located next to our water and wastewater utility, and then to the town.
+Any extra energy generated by the solar plant continues to flow to the grid to serve other FPL customers.
+When the sun goes down, the battery storage kicks in to supply uninterrupted power.